jan-cieslik/cancer_informatics/docs/learning_R/survival_analysis.md

 library(survminer)
 ```

-Next, you can load the data set that you wish to analyse.
+Next, you can load the dataset that you wish to analyse.
 In this course, we will be using [Acute Myelogenous Leukaemia survival data](https://www.rdocumentation.org/packages/survival/versions/3.5-3/topics/aml).
 It is included in the `survival` package and may be loaded using the `data()` function: